cromicron/garage-for-thesis/README.md

 ## Features

 - **Constrained Meta-RL Algorithms**: Implementation of MAML and RL² algorithms adapted for constrained environments.
 - **Customized MetaWorld Environments**: Utilizes an adjusted version of MetaWorld with specific constraints applied to tasks and environments.
-Find it [here](https://github.com/cromicron/metaworld_constrained).
 - **Based on Garage PR #2287**: Built upon the branch from [this pull request](https://github.com/rlworkgroup/garage/pull/2287), ensuring compatibility and stability with recent updates.

 ## Installation